mouldybread/DisplayLauncher/README.md

 # Display Launcher

 A headless Android launcher designed for digital signage, kiosks, and remote-controlled displays.
 Control which apps run on your Android device via a simple web API or browser interface.
-For complete Home Assistant setup and automation examples, see the [Home Assistant Integration Guide](./HomeAssistant.md).

 > [!CAUTION]
 > This application has **NO built-in authentication or encryption**.
 The web server runs on port 9091 with **unrestricted access** to anyone who can reach the device on your network.